vestrel00/contacts-android/howto/howto-include-only-desired-data.md

 When using query APIs such as `Query`, `BroadQuery`, `ProfileQuery`, `DataQuery`, you are able to specify all or only some kinds of data that you want to be included in the returned results.

+When using insert APIs such as `Insert` and `ProfileInsert`, you are able to specify all or only some kinds of data that you want to be included in the insert operation.

+When using update APIs such as `Update`, `ProfileUpdate`, and `DataUpdate`, you are able to specify all or only some kinds of data that you want to be included in the update operation.

 For example, to include only name, email, and phone number data,

 ```kotlin